CyberSecuriTim/ad-configuration/README.md

 - Step 3: Install Active Directory
 - Step 4: Create an Active Directory Forest/Domain
 - Step 5: Join the Domain Client VM to the created Domain
-- Step 6: Configure Remote Desktop Access for Non-administrative users on the Domain client VM

 <h2>Deployment and Configuration Steps</h2>